B2B Buying Process: Steps, Owners & Speed

 Use Case Snapshot

-The SaaS company's IT team creates an implementation plan that includes CRM setup, user training, and workflow migration.
-They identify potential conflicts with other technology projects and secure dedicated resources for the deployment.
+The SaaS company's IT team builds an implementation plan covering CRM setup, user training, and workflow migration.
+Potential conflicts with other technology projects get surfaced early, and dedicated resources are secured for the deployment before the contract is signed.

 Content That Helps